The Ultimate Guide To Insulating External Walls

 EWI is a highly technical system that must be applied correctly in order for it to perform long-term.
 It is recommended that you seek the help of a reputable insulation company that can implement the EWI to the highest standards.

 Emperor Masonry Paint and Emperor Masonry Creme are designed to be DIY-friendly.
-As long as you adhere to the manufacturers instructions and guidelines, you can effectively waterproof the external walls of you property at home yourself.
+As long as you adhere to the manufacturer's instructions and guidelines, you can effectively waterproof the external walls of your property at home yourself.
 Alternatively, you could contact a reputable local decorator to carry out the work for you, which is likely to be lower than other insulating measures as the materials involved are much lower than applying EWI, which has a number of layers applied.

 Q. WHICH IS RIGHT FOR ME, EMPEROR MASONRY PAINT or EMPEROR MASONRY CREME?